This post is part of a study I did during a client presentation at an digital marketing company I worked at in the early 2010s.

-Lets start with a few tools and services that can enhance your personal digital security.
+Let’s start with a few tools and services that can enhance your personal digital security.
 There are alternatives to the tools listed, but these are the ones I use on a regular basis.

 LifeLock - LifeLock not only detects a wide range of threats to your identity and backs you with a team that works to resolve issues, if you lose money due to identity theft, we'll replace it.

-Additionally, any service worth their weight will offer “ two-factor authentication ”.
-You should enable this on EVERYTHING.
-This will force all logins to use a second method rather than just using a simple username/password combination.
+Additionally, any service worth their weight will offer "two-factor authentication".
+You should enable this on EVERYTHING This will force all logins to use a second method rather than just using a simple username/password combination.

 Lastly: PLEASE USE A PASSWORD ON YOUR PHONE!

-You should change your passwords every 90 days.
+Most companies you work for suggest you should change your passwords every 90 days.
 Some articles suggest as soon as 30 days, and some as far as 180 days.
 But I typically suggest and follow the 90 day rule.

 "That seems like a lot of trouble" - Everyone

-This process has also been made even easier with tools like LastPass.
+This process has also been made even easier with tools like 1Password and LastPass.
 Not only will it tell you when you have old passwords, they will tell you about weak passwords and if a site you frequent has been breached.
-They also offer an “auto update” feature that will update old passwords all by itself.
+They also offer an "auto update" feature that will update old passwords all by itself.

 You should never use the same password for more than one website / app / service.
-Other than having your password as “password”, This might be the worst thing you can do for your digital security.
+Other than having your password as "password" This might be the worst thing you can do for your digital security.
 If I get access to your Facebook password, and you use that password for your bank account, and your Amazon, and PizzaHut and Netflix.
 I am going to have a really awesome weekend on your dime.